Is Milk Bad For Cats? Are They Lactose Intolerant? Or Is It Good To Give To My Cat Or Kitten?

 Cats are mammals.
 But the milk produced by a pregnant cat has nothing to do with the regular milk found in your fridge.

-However, after weaning, their bodies adapt to regular cat food (protein heavy stuff), which helps them grow into healthy adults.
-They no longer need milk at that stage of growth and it could even hurt them.
+However, after weaning, their bodies adapt to regular cat food (protein-heavy stuff), which helps them grow into healthy adults.
+They no longer need milk at that stage of growth.

 Wait, so is milk bad for cats?